 Every time you upload a video on Facebook and YouTube, you have the ability to upload a captivating thumbnail and an exciting headline.So what’s stopping you?
 You don’t need photoshop or InDesign to create beautiful imagery.
 You can use software like Canva, to create beautiful photos that represent your content topic, and draw your audience in.
 Take a screenshot of your recording and use Canva to add a headline on the photo itself.
 Make sure your caption is clear and concise and you add your personal branding to make it recognizable.
-For example, for this blog post, we’ll use the photo below to showcase what we’re talking about.

 8 Produce Professional Videos, with a limited budget, using the resources below!

 We’ve already talked about applications like Flyr, Canva, and CutStory, but there are a lot of other applications, software, and resources that we want to tell you about to help you create professional social media videos.

 The YouTube Audio Library: Adding music to your videos is a really simple way to give your content a professional feel.
 YouTube offers an entire library of royalty free music for anyone to use in their videos.

 CamTasia: Camtasia is an easy video editing software that allows you to combine or split clips, trim, and speed up or slow down footage.
 Then, instantly preview.
 You can also add effects like highlights, animation, titles, transitions and more.